ruscoder/irobot/README.md

 Robot visualisation.

+Req:    Python2.7
+        PyGame1.9.1

-Classes are auto-documented by Epydoc. doc/
+Classes are auto-documented by Epydoc in doc/